-Submit a detailed CV (including contact information for three references), unofficial transcripts, and a Statement of Teaching Philosophy to firstname.lastname@example.org and a copy to Assistant Vice Present of Academic Affairs at email@example.com by February 28, 2022.
+Submit a detailed CV (including contact information for three references), unofficial transcripts, and a Statement of Teaching Philosophy to firstname.lastname@example.org and forward a copy to Dr. Emily Lewis at email@example.com.
 Official transcripts for all post-secondary degrees and successful completion of a background check (including reference checks) will be required prior to the date of hire.

 Founded in 1856, Wilberforce University is America’s first private, coeducational University established to educated men and women of African descent; and is closely affiliated with the African Methodist Episcopal Church.
 Today, Wilberforce is a well-respected private, residential liberal arts university with a clear mission, core values and vision for the future and is a noted pioneer in the Co-Operative Education Movement.

 Wilberforce awards the Bachelor of Arts and Bachelor of Science degrees in the areas of business, engineering and computing science, humanities, natural sciences, and social sciences; as well as the Master of Rehabilitation Counseling degree.
 The University is located in Wilberforce, Ohio, a community readily accessible to the Dayton, Cincinnati and Columbus metropolitan centers’ social, professional and cultural amenities and airports.